munificent/craftinginterpreters/book/calls-and-functions.md

 <span name="lua">The</span> top of the caller's stack contains the function
 being called followed by the arguments in order.
 We know the caller doesn't have any other slots above those in use because any temporaries needed when evaluating argument expressions have been discarded by now.
-Then the bottom of the callee's stack overlaps so that the parameter slots exactly line up with where the argument values already live.
+The bottom of the callee's stack overlaps so that the parameter slots exactly line up with where the argument values already live.

 <aside name="lua">

-Different bytecode VMs and real CPU architectures have different *calling conventions*, which is the specific mechanism they use to pass arguments, store the return address, etc. The mechanism I use here is based very heavily on Lua's very clean, fast virtual machine.
+Different bytecode VMs and real CPU architectures have different *calling conventions*, which is the specific mechanism they use to pass arguments, store the return address, etc. The mechanism I use here is based on Lua's clean, fast virtual machine.

 </aside>

 This means that we don't need to do *any* work to "bind an argument to a parameter".
 There's no copying values between slots or across environments.
 The arguments automagically land exactly where they need to be.
-It's hard to beat that.
+It's hard to beat that for performance.
 Time to implement it:

----

 ^code interpret-call (3 before, 1 after)

 We need to know the function being called and how many arguments are being passed to it.
 We get the latter from the instruction's operand.
-That also tells where to find the function on the stack since it appears right before the first operand.
+That also tells us where to find the function on the stack since it appears right before the first operand.

 All of the work happens in a separate `callValue()` function.
 If that returns `false`, it means the call caused some sort of runtime error.
 When that happens,